redis/redis-doc/topics/cluster-tutorial.md

 where every key is conceptually part of what we call an **hash slot**.

-There are 16384 hash slots in Redis Cluster, and to compute what is the hash slot of a given key, we simply take the CRC16 of the hash slot modulo 16384.
+There are 16384 hash slots in Redis Cluster, and to compute what is the hash slot of a given key, we simply take the CRC16 of the key modulo 16384.

 Every node in a Redis Cluster is responsible of a subset of the hash slots,